-Okoh and Jide (2023) examined the impact of independent auditor quality on the credibility of financial reporting in Nigerian banks, analyzing data from 16 banks over a decade, from 2012 to 2021.
+Ibikunle Jide and Okoh (2023) examined the impact of independent auditor quality on the credibility of financial reporting in Nigerian banks, analyzing data from 16 banks over a decade, from 2012 to 2021.
 Their findings indicate that the audit firm's size, tenure, and the auditor's industry expertise significantly affect the credibility of financial reporting in Nigerian banks.
 However, auditor independence did not have a significant effect on this credibility.
 Among the statistically significant factors, only the size of the audit firm and audit independence negatively impacted financial reporting credibility.
 To ensure auditor independence, it is recommended that audit fees be increased, as lower fees compared to the industry average can lead to compromised service delivery and standards.

-Antoa and Yusran (2023) explored the factors influencing the quality of accounting information in stock companies in Indonesia.
-They used a targeted sampling method to research with 126 prominent financial managers and accountants and employed multiple linear regression analysis.
+Yusran (2023) explored the factors influencing the quality of accounting information in stock companies in Indonesia.
+They used a targeted sampling method to research 126 prominent financial managers and accountants and employed multiple linear regression analysis.
 Their results, grounded in agency theory, demonstrate that the internal control system, information technology, adherence to accounting standards, and the role of internal auditors positively and significantly impact the quality of financial information.
 While the competence of human resources also positively affects financial report quality, this effect was insignificant.
-These findings suggest that improvements in internal control systems, information quality.
+These findings suggest that improvements in internal control systems, information technology, accounting standards application, and internal auditing enhance financial information quality.
 Better financial report quality reduces information asymmetry and improves company performance.
 In contrast, transparency in information, as emphasized by agency theory, aids in managing and holding managers accountable, contributing to overall organizational performance.

 Sutrisna et al. (2022) explored the factors influencing the credibility of financial reporting.
 They found that the competence of human resources, information technology, internal control systems, and adherence to accounting standards all impact financial reporting credibility.

-Indriani et al. (2019) conducted research titled "Analysis of Factors Affecting the Desirability of Financial Statements Using Information Technology."
-They found that human resources competence does not significantly affect the desirability of financial statements, whereas the internal control system positively and significantly impacts it.
-Their study also revealed that information technology does not enhance or diminish the effect of human resources competence on financial statement desirability.
+Dachi et al. (2019) revealed that information technology does not enhance or diminish the effect of human resources competence on financial statement desirability.
 However, it does weaken the influence of the internal control system on financial statement desirability.

-Tontiset & Kaiwinit (2018) examined "Factors Affecting the Reliability of Financial Reporting in Thai Public Companies," concluding that accountants' professional ethics, the quality of the accounting information system, an influential audit committee, and the audit firm's quality are crucial for reliable financial reporting.
+Tontiset and Kaiwinit (2018) conclude that accountants' professional ethics, the quality of the accounting information system, an influential audit committee, and the audit firm's quality are crucial for reliable financial reporting.
 They identified a positive and significant relationship between financial reporting reliability, the audit committee's effectiveness, and the audit firm's quality.

-Mitchell et al. (2017), in their research "How Transparency in Accounting and Corporate Governance Leads to Crediting of Financial Reports," concluded that the demand for transparency varies among stakeholders.
+Stein et al. (2017) concluded that the demand for transparency varies among stakeholders.
 Transparency is essential for public accountability and increasing trust in financial reports.
 Their study identified transparency factors such as accurate application of standards across the organization, compliance with higher quality standards, principles-based rules, reliability, comparability, fair value reporting, and access to disclosed information.
 These factors include complete and detailed information, voluntary recognition, openness, and simplicity.
 They found that transparency factors boost trust by enhancing the credibility of financial reports, improving market performance and investor confidence, creating a level playing field, aligning managerial and agent interests, enhancing decision-making, reducing surprises, and ultimately increasing the credibility of financial statements.